 Summer classes at Wichita State are a great option whether you are a WSU student or from another college.
-With four sessions in a variety of class formats, you can reduce your fall workload without giving up your summer.
+With four sessions in online and remote formats, you can reduce your fall workload without giving up your summer.
 Enrolling now!

 Why take Summer Classes?

 Reduce your fall courseload while staying on track to graduate.

 Flexible two-, four- and eight-week sessions and hundreds of courses.

 Be better prepared to graduate in four years and start your career sooner.

 You can use financial aid* to pay for classes — plus parking is free!